ReitardXd/ReitardXd/README.md

 ---
 ## About
 CS student focused on systems programming, security, and low-level software development.
-I enjoy building things from the ground up — not because modern frameworks don’t exist, but because understanding exactly what’s happening under the hood is genuinely satisfying.

-Currently exploring performance-critical code, operating systems, and secure system design.
+Currently exploring operating systems, and secure system design.
 Long-term, I’m drawn to building reliable software for high-stakes environments.

 Outside of coding, I enjoy reading, staying active, and diving into thoughtful media when time allows.